cyverse-de/p/docs/users.md

 ### UserLookupResponse
 A response to a request for information about a single user.

+Please use the other, smaller requests and responses.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |